 I first ran a piece of painter’s tape along the bottom to act as the line against which I stuck on the letters.
 This piece of tape is just temporary to set the height of the letters.

-When I laid out the lettering, I used the back seam of the metal planter to line up as a visual guide for ‘centre’.
+When laying out the lettering, use the back seam of the metal planter to line up as a visual guide for ‘centre’.

 I then ran another piece of tape along the top against the bottom edge of the ridges: